What is an Inventory Management System?

 What are asset tracking systems for?

-Let’s start from the beginning.
-For those who want to refresh their memory on what asset tracking systems (often called asset management systems, AMS) are for, here is a short explanation.
+For those who want to refresh their memory on what asset tracking systems are for, here is a short explanation.

-Asset management systems may apply to tangible assets such as buildings, company equipment, company cars, land, inventory, etc., or intangible assets such as brand name, domain names, computerized databases, software, apps, website, patented technology etc. There are many benefits of asset tracking solutions, some of them are:
+Asset management systems may apply to tangible assets such as buildings, company equipment, company cars, land, inventory, etc., or intangible assets such as a brand name, domain names, computerized databases, software, apps, websites, patented technologies, etc. There are many benefits of inventory control, some of them are:

 - Tracking equipment and systems that belong to the company